 Rev 0: Initial version of the document

+Rev 1: Added resolution to similar CID #6409, some other changes based on offline comments

 Interpretation of a Motion to Adopt

 A motion to approve this submission means that the editing instructions and any changed or added material are actioned in the TGbe Draft.
 This introduction is not part of the adopted material.